 Common unsafe practices in industrial settings:

-Root causes driving unsafe behaviours:
+Root causes driving unsafe behaviors:

-- Production pressures outweigh safety considerations.
+- Production pressures outweighing safety considerations

 How CMMS enforces safe work procedures: